soukoku/ntwain/README.md

 Caveats
 --------------------------------------
-At the moment this lib does not provide ways to parse transferred image data and require consumers to do the conversion themselves.
-The winform project contains one such example for handling DIB image pointer in native transfer using the CommonWin32 lib.
+At the moment the DataTransferredEventArgs only provides conversion routine to a Bitmap image when using native transfer.
+If other transfer methods are used you'll have to deal with them yourself.

 If you just call session.Open() without passing a message loop hook argument, an internal message loop will be started behind the scenes.
 When this happens the session events may be raised from another thread.